kazumov/embedded-sql-and-regex/README.md

 ``` js
 var employeeListSQLString = "SELECT lastName, firstName FROM employees WHERE reportsT = 1143 AND jobTitle = 'Sales Rep';"
 ```

-Because of simplisity this line can be understandale.
-For the comparison we will try this piece of SQL code:
+Because of its simplicity this line can be understandable.
+For comparison we will try this piece of SQL code:

 ``` sql
 /*